red5pro/streaming-html5/src/page/test/subscribeSwitch/Readme.md

 # WebRTC Subscriber Switch

-Through WebRTC, the current subscriber's stream may be switch to another live stream or to static content.
+Through WebRTC, the current subscriber's stream may be switch to another live stream.
 This example demonstrates.

 This example is based on the *subscriber* example.
 See that example's [README](../publish/README.md) for details on subscribing.
 Like the subscriber example, this example assumes there is a live stream by default named "stream1".